efrecon/bitnami-docker-mongodb/README.md

 ## Initializing a new instance

-When the container is executed for the first time, it will execute the files with extensions `.sh`, and `.js` located at `/docker-entrypoint-initdb.d`.
+When the container is executed for the first time, it will execute the files with extensions `.sh`, `.js` and `.js.gz` located at `/docker-entrypoint-initdb.d`.
+Files with extension `.sh` and that are executable will be executed, otherwise they will be sourced.
+When authentication is turned on (see [below](#setting-the-root-password-on-first-run)) files with extension `.js` will be run authorized as the root user, if present, alternatively the first user of the `MONGODB_USERNAMES` list.
+File with extension `.js.gz` will be decompressed before run as files with extension `.js`.
+All relevant files at `/docker-entrypoint-initdb.d` are treated in alphabetical order.

 In order to have your custom files inside the docker image you can mount them as a volume.